 Fancy buying a new home gym?
-The best multi gyms can be very expensive and if you haven't got thousands of dollars/pounds to spend, you will have to make some compromises.
-There are quite a few things and options to consider before you depart your hard earned cash on these (not so) compact home gyms.
-For example, have you considered warranty?
+The best multi gyms can be very expensive, and if you haven't got thousands of dollars/pounds to spend, you will have to make some compromises.
+There are quite a few things and options to consider before you depart your hard-earned cash on these (not so) compact home gyms.
+For example, have you considered a warranty?
 Or delivery?
 How about the level of customer service the company has to offer?

 Get the right home gym equipment for you by considering these seven things before you buy a multi gym.

 Probably the most important factor to consider when buying a new multi gym is its price.
-Multi gyms are not cheap in general but there is still huge difference in price between an entry-level Opti multi gym from Argos and a high-end Life Fitness G4 Home Gym.
+Multi gyms are not cheap in general, but there is still a huge difference in price between an entry-level Opti multi gym from Argos and a high-end Life Fitness G4 Home Gym.

 You should consider spending at least around $1,000/£1,000 on a basic home gym, by which we mean a unit that doesn't have all the extensions in the world included (more on this later).
 If you fancy getting one of those two-sided commercial cable machines you see in gyms, you will have to shell out around $3,000/£3,000, at least.

 This probably goes without saying, but multi-gyms are relatively large, especially compared to a pair of adjustable dumbbells.
 And while you can carry the latter in a box up three flights of stairs to your flat, the former might pose some logistics issues, especially if you haven't got anyone to help you.

 Ideally, you not only want to order your new multi gym from a retailer/manufacturer that offers delivery, but one that offers two-man delivery of the product.
 Otherwise, you might end up with a home gym dropped off at your doorstep and having to move it into your abode.